cinemagoer/cinemagoer/docs/README.txt

 * The use of the "akas" server will provide access to a lot of AKA titles in many languages, so it's really useful if English is not your native language.
+* By default does not includes adult titles (and people who have worked only in adult movies) in the results of a title/name search; this behavior can be changed with the do_adult_search() method; please read the "README.adult" file.
 * You can set/use a proxy to access the web; if set, the HTTP_PROXY environment variable will be automatically used, otherwise you can set a proxy with the set_proxy() method of the class returned by the